vendus/vendus-sdk-php/README.md

 ## Using the SDK
 The best way to become familiar with how to use the SDK is to read the [Documentation](./docs/).

-We also have some [Examples](./docs/examples/) that may help you become familiar with the basic concepts.
+We also have some [Examples](./docs/examples/) that may help you become familiar with all the concepts.

 A basic example on how to get a list of documents: